Tinkerforge/red-brick/image/README.rst

 ------------

-This scripts require a recent Debian or Ubuntu installation with Internet connection.
+This scripts require a recent Debian or Ubuntu installation with Internet connection and at least 15GB free disk space.
 Also make sure that the filesystem you're running this on is not mounted with the ``nodev`` or ``noexec`` options as they hinder the root-fs generation process.
 If you're using a separate partition for ``/home`` then it is likely to be mounted with ``nodev`` and ``noexec``.
 In this case an easy workaround is to build the image in a directory that is mounted without this options, or to remount ``/home`` without this options.
 Building the image might also not work inside an encrypted home directory.

 In Ubuntu 14.04 the multistrap package has a bug.
 The ``/usr/sbin/multistrap`` script is written in Perl and it uses an undefined ``$forceyes`` variable in